nodejs/node/doc/api/repl.md

 The following key combinations in the REPL have these special effects:

-* `<ctrl>-C` - When pressed once, has the same effect as the `.break` command.
+* `<ctrl>-C` - When pressed once, will abort further input or processing of that expression.
 When pressed twice on a blank line, has the same effect as the `.exit` command.
 * `<ctrl>-D` - Has the same effect as the `.exit` command.
 * `<tab>` - When pressed on a blank line, displays global and local (scope) variables.
 When pressed while entering other input, displays relevant